What Does a Load Balancer Do?

 Why You Should Use a Load Balancer

 By using a load balancer, web admins can deploy as many web servers as they feel are necessary to handle the number of people that want to visit a single website.
-That might be 2 web servers or 100 web servers.
+That might be two web servers or 100 web servers.
 The load balancer does the difficult task of keeping track of which web servers are busy and pointing new, incoming website traffic to the web servers that aren't busy at that moment.

-What Happens if a Load Balancer gets Overwhelmed?
+What Happens if a Load Balancer Gets Overwhelmed?

-That's a good question.
 Load balancers can manage other load balancers as well.
 By using multiple load balancers, websites can spread out the amount of traffic a bit more.
 Each load balancer would have its own chunk of web servers to manage.
 Those load balancers wouldn't have any idea of what's going on with other chunks of web servers or the load balancers managing those chunks, though.

 Instead, there would be one big load balancer that manages all the smaller load balancers.
 That one big load balancer would keep track of how busy the smaller load balancers are and direct new internet traffic to web servers appropriately.